horker/oxyplotcli2/docs/md/New-OxyImageAnnotation.md

 ## DESCRIPTION

-Returns an OxyPlot.Annotations.ImageAnnotation object that represents an annotation that shows an image.
+Returns an object that represents an annotation that shows an image.